 Displays CNN news articles.
 Unlike CNN.com, this version loads quickly and does not auto-play videos when I’m on a busy train.
 Link

 By far my favorite example of a text-only website.
 Link

 A privacy-conscious search engine that is Lynx conscious as well.
 Link

 My personal blog.
 In this case, my disdain for fancy stylesheets and excess scripting finally paid off.
 The site loads well on older browsers.

-An archive of documents from the BBS era of the 80’s and early 90’s, when ASCII roamed free.
+Textfiles is an archive of documents from the BBS era of the ‘80s and early '90s when ASCII roamed free.
 Jason Scott, if you’re reading this, I love your work.
-Link

-This blog entry was inspired by an influx of articles and sites discussing the topic of bloat on the modern web.
+This blog entry was inspired by an influx of articles and sites discussing bloat on the modern web.

 Here are some of my favorite finds: